Let Velprove through your firewall

-When a request reaches your firewall, take the source IPv4 address and reverse-resolve it.
-A genuine Velprove probe resolves to a hostname ending in .probe.velprove.com.
-Then forward-resolve that hostname and confirm it returns the same IPv4 you started with.
-Allow the request only when both directions agree.
-The hostnames are stable, so this rule keeps working even when our IP addresses change.
+The cleanest way to allow Velprove is a small DNS round-trip called forward-confirmed reverse DNS, or FCrDNS.
+Your firewall does the work, not you.
+When a request reaches your firewall, it takes the source IPv4 address and looks up the name behind it.
+A real Velprove monitor resolves to a hostname ending in .probe.velprove.com.
+Your firewall then looks that hostname back up and confirms it returns the same IPv4 the request came from.
+It allows the request only when both directions agree.
+The hostnames never change, so this rule keeps working even when our IP addresses rotate.
+Set it once and you are done.

 RegionFCrDNS hostnameIPv4